by Calculated Risk on 1/07/2019 12:35:00 PM

 Here is another monthly update on framing lumber prices.
-Lumber prices declined further in September from the recent record highs, and are now down year-over-year.
+Lumber prices declined from the record highs in early 2018, and are now down about 25% year-over-year.

 Click on graph for larger image in graph gallery.

-Right now Random Lengths prices are down 12% from a year ago, and CME futures are also down 12% year-over-year.
+Right now Random Lengths prices are down 22% from a year ago, and CME futures are down 25% year-over-year.

 There is a seasonal pattern for lumber prices.
 Prices frequently peak around May, and bottom around October or November - although there is quite a bit of seasonal variability.